Geography of Dorset: Poole Harbour

 Poole Harbour is a large but shallow natural harbour in the south-east of the county, to the north of the Isle of Purbeck and to the west of the South East Dorset conurbation.
 It is one of the world's larger natural harbours, covering 14 square miles.
 It was formed about 6,000 years ago after the last Ice Age, as a rising sea-level flooded the valleys of the rivers Frome and Piddle, which now flow into the harbour from the west.
 The harbour's entrance, on its eastern side between the Sandbanks peninsula and South Haven Point, is narrow, less than 0.25 miles across.
 Its shoreline is irregular and heavily indented with numerous small inlets and channels, between which many small peninsulas extend out into the body of the harbour.
 The harbour also houses several small islands, the largest of which is Brownsea Island.

 Chesil Beach

 Chesil Beach is a barrier beach on the southwest coast of the county.
 It is 29 km long and stretches between West Bay and the Isle of Portland, although the name Chesil Beach is often only applied to the stretch south-east of Abbotsbury, where it is separated from the land behind it by the large body of brackish water called The Fleet.
 Chesil Beach is composed of shingle and pebbles which are graded in size from the smallest particles in the west to the largest in the east.

-Environment
+Environmental protections

+National Landscapes

+There are two National Landscape areas (formerly known as, and still legally designated as Area of Outstanding Natural Beauty) in Dorset: